phptuts/StarterBundleForSymfony/README.md

 ### Response Envelopes

 I think that every response should be wrap around envelope that describes what it how to parse it.
-The response envelops the project uses is meta, and data.
+The response fields this project uses are meta, and data.
 Meta will have a type that will clients to build parsers based on those types.

 ```
 {